quarkiverse/quarkus-mdns/README.md

 mDNS is sometimes also called ZeroConf/Bonjour/Avahi/Rendezvous and can work in conjunction with DNS Service Discovery (DNS-SD), a companion zero-configuration networking technique specified separately in RFC 6763.

+> [!NOTE]
+> Quarkus mDNS is an ideal companion if you are writing an IoT (Internet of Things) application as many IoT devices use mDNS for service discovery and advertising.

 ## Getting started

 Read the full [mDNS documentation](https://docs.quarkiverse.io/quarkus-mdns/dev/index.html).